armbian/documentation/docs/contribute/datacenter.md

   NIC — a 2.5 GbE port goes to a 2.5 GbE switch rather than to a spare gigabit one — and boards with several interfaces normally have all of them connected, so a measurement is not just describing whatever port the board happened to land on.
-Switches do go out of service, so a board can temporarily run below what its bench is wired for.
 Throughput itself is measured with iperf3 against a lab-local server, in both directions, on *every* interface rather than just the one the board is managed through.
 - **Wireless and Bluetooth.** Wi-Fi association and throughput, and Bluetooth controller checks, on boards carrying the radios.
 - **Benchmarks and thermals.** CPU, memory and storage throughput, verification